nextensio/automation/deploy/aws/kops/README.md

    after -docker - if you dont have one, figure out how to configure docker to download nextensio software without passwords from gitlab docker repo

+3. Finally when all the required gateways are created, we need to form a full-mesh connection of all the consuls on all the gateways, so go to the directory where you have all the other gateway directories, in my case ~/deployments, and say "create.py -consul gatewayuswest2 gatewayuseast1" - basically space seperated list of gateways after the -consul parameter

 ## Deleting cluster

 Again go to the ~/deployments/<cluster>/ directory used for creating the cluster